- Children's centres

 Last updated: 26 October 2018

 The following privacy notice applies to services provided by Children’s Centres commissioned by Warwickshire County Council.
-The four main providers are:
+The two main providers are:

 - St Michael’s Children’s Centre, Bedworth